 Buyers also use reps and warranties to supplement their due diligence efforts.
 That is, buyers can minimize information asymmetry through a combination of conducting due diligence and requiring thorough reps and warranties.
 This allows the buyer to maximize the information they receive about the target company or acquired assets before signing the acquisition agreement, and the process shakes out disclosures that could trigger additional questions or even result in the renegotiation or termination of the deal.
 In these ways, a buyer uses reps and warranties to maximize the probability of a successful deal.

 If risk allocation and information-gathering are key drivers of thorough reps and warranties, then a buyer may question whether they can expect to get the same quality of reps and warranties if RWI replaces or significantly reduces the use of an escrow.
 One could hypothesize that sellers may not negotiate as strongly to ensure narrower reps and warranties if the RWI will result in them bearing significantly less economic risk if the buyer discovers breaches of the reps and warranties.
-Even if the sellers retain some economic risk below the RWI coverage level, such as when the sellers’ escrow satisfies the RWI deductible (retention), is it possible that the incentives are such that the sellers will not negotiate as strongly in making their reps and warranties as they would have done in the absence of RWI.
+Even if the sellers retain some economic risk below the RWI coverage level, such as when the sellers’ escrow satisfies the RWI deductible (retention), it is possible that the incentives are such that the sellers will not negotiate as strongly in making their reps and warranties as they would have done in the absence of RWI.

 While we are not aware of reliable statistical evidence that proves or disproves this hypothesis, a number of M&A attorneys have publicly opined on conference panels that, in their experience, using RWI rather than an escrow causes sellers and sellers’ counsel to be less vigorous in negotiating reps and warranties.
 For example, buyers will often push sellers to capitulate on issues such as materiality and knowledge qualifiers when RWI is used, with the argument that the insurer rather than the sellers bears the risk of breaches.
 While winning this negotiation point may seem like a win for the buyer from a risk-allocation perspective, it may be offset by diminished comfort regarding the accuracy of the reps and warranties.